-The third box, entrusted to man, has been found and placed in a secret lab by the scientist Silas Stone who uses its power to resurrect his son into a human-tech hybrid.
+After succeeding in securing two boxes, Steppenwolf goes for the third box, which has been found and placed in a secret lab by the scientist Silas Stone who uses its power to resurrect his son into the human-tech hybrid, Steel.

-With the squad gathered, the Justice League do their best to save the world, but come up short against a superior force.
-If they’re really going to stop Steppenwolf (voiced by Ciarán Hinds), they’ll need to bring an old friend back to life.
+Yet, once the squad is gathered, the Justice League come up short against a superior force.
+They realize that winning will require the impossible — they’ll need to bring an old friend back to life.

 But underneath that shinier, happier veneer, Justice League doesn’t offer much else besides a flat plot that serves merely to connect action sequences together.
-Fans of the previous DCEU movies will be disappointed to see everything that made up those movies — the seriousness, the urgency, and character development that examined the cores of its character — jettisoned and replaced with fun and entertainment for fun and entertainment’s sake.
+Fans of the previous DCEU movies will be disappointed to see everything that made up those movies — the seriousness, the urgency, and character development that examined the cores of its character — jettisoned and replaced with imitation Avengers.

-In the movie, Batman delegates leadership to Wonder Woman, has his tech commandeered by Cyborg, and fights off a couple random minions while the rest of the group takes on the big bad.
-As Bruce Wayne, his opinions and decisions are constantly challenged by his butler Alfred Pennyworth (Jeremy Irons), the moral and rationale counterpart to Batman’s paranoia, egotism, and regret-filled existence.
+Instead, he delegates leadership to Wonder Woman, has his tech commandeered by Cyborg, and spends a good portion fighting off a couple random minions while the rest of the group takes on the big bad.
+Even as Bruce Wayne, his opinions and decisions are constantly challenged by his butler Alfred Pennyworth (Jeremy Irons), the moral and rationale counterpart to his paranoia, egotism, and regret-filled existence.

 As Batman goes, so does the rest of the film.
 After Superman is resurrected, the day is won.
 If the modern-day criticism is that Superman’s too powerful, Justice League doesn’t do him any, ahem, justice.
 The team goes from not having a chance to winning the war as soon as the Big Blue signs with the team.

 Filled with regret for not winning at the box office, Warner Bros. has shifted their approach, swinging the pendulum far to the other side to make a movie that is more than Marvel at its worst — formulaic and with no impact.